felixlopz/hubrise-test-task/content/apps/tickncook/en/overview.md

 Connecting TicknCook to HubRise allows to:

-- Create an account on TicknCook.
+- Create a TicknCook account with a free trial period.
-- Pull orders to TicknCook.
+- Receive orders in TicknCook.
-- Pushes the status of the whole order of an item.
+- Update order statuses in HubRise.

 ## Why Connect?